 Shoppers can be split into four groups: those that come in for a fill-in, those that just wish to stock up, those purchasing an urgent item, and the daily shopper for daily goods like freshly baked bread.
 With the aid of Retail intelligence tools such as Shoppermotion, retailers and manufacturers are now prepared to measure, understand, and make accurate decisions in-store, all of which is geared towards increasing your sales.

 Fixtures and A/B tests

-The end results allows for changes in ROI and engagement after a category rebuilding, testing the performance of different aisles widths, evaluating the stopping power of new fixtures (freezers, etc.) and measuring the waiting time reduction with self-service checkouts.
+The end results allow for changes in ROI and engagement after a category rebuilding, testing the performance of different aisles widths, evaluating the stopping power of new fixtures (freezers, etc.), and measuring the waiting time reduction with self-service checkouts.

 While advertising can bring customers to a store, it can also work from within the store.
 Today most retailers realize how important in-store advertising can be to their bottom line, hence adding targeted advertising within keep locations in-store allows for measuring the loyalty of clients and their return rates, measuring how much traffic do TV spots or newspaper ads drive to your stores or related categories and finally helps to measure the ROI of in-store promotional displays and adjacent categories.

 Successful in-store marketing events require preparation and they should always be data-driven.
 Manufacturers should consider their objectives early and make a list of expectations in terms of sales, engagement, product placement, and representative stores for each category.
 With this information, a store manager can decide the profitability of on-going campaigns and adjust accordingly.

 Information is key to any business and boosting in-store sales is just one of the ways that the right set of data can impact your business.
 To make a profit and increase purchase volumes, you need to understand the behavior and characteristics of the customers that visit your store.
 Knowing this will allow for better implementation of strategies, more efficient scheduling and maximum use of available resources.